caramirezal/SQUADBookChapter/README.md

 #SQUAD Book chapter

 This project exemplifies the implementation of the Standardized Qualitative Analysis of Dynamics (SQUAD) method as defined in Di Cara *et al*, 2007 and later modified in Martínez-Sosa *et al*, 2013.
+Regulatory network modeling approaches has been shown to be a valuable tool to study the way cells integrate signals that control biological processes.
+One of these approaches is the SQUAD method, which approximates a Boolean network with the use of a set of ordinary differential equations.
+The main benefit of the SQUAD method over purely Boolean approaches is the possibility of evaluating the effect of continuous external signals, which are pervasive in biological phenomena.

 *CartoonNetwork.R* file defines the regulatory network comprising three nodes *A*,*B* and *C* shown in Figure 1 from the book Chapter in BoolNet format.